 Clinical examination aims to identify the presence of other illnesses with symptoms that overlap with those of ADHD.1-4

-- This typically involves inspections for vision or hearing impairments, neurodevelopmental immaturity in relation to gross and fine motor functions and motor or vocal tics, and retardation1-4
+- This typically involves inspections for vision or hearing impairments, neurodevelopmental immaturity in relation to gross and fine motor functions and motor or vocal tics, and retardation.

-- A general examination of patient’s physical health may also be performed to highlight any evidence of a congenital disorder1-4
+- A general examination of patient’s physical health may also be performed to highlight any evidence of a congenital disorder.

-- Clinicians may also look for evidence of comorbidities which are often found in patients with ADHD.1-4
+- Clinicians may also look for evidence of psychiatric comorbidities, which are often found in patients with ADHD.

 Which other health professionals or non-health professionals involved in your patients’ care do you engage with to help with decision-making? | Dr David Coghill | Royal Children’s Hospital, Melbourne, Australia

-Behavioural observations may be useful to confirm symptoms reported in interview.1,2
+Behavioural observations may be useful to confirm symptoms reported in interview.1,7

-For children and adolescents, teachers in particular may be especially well placed to identify symptoms of ADHD in children1,2 and support symptom reports from parents.7
+For children and adolescents, parent rating scales and teachers in particular may be especially well placed to identify symptoms of ADHD.7

-- Classroom observations by an educational psychologist are also useful for diagnosing children and adolescents, if feasible.2
+- Classroom observations by an educational psychologist are also useful for diagnosing children and adolescents, if feasible.7

 - Taylor E, Döpfner M, Sergeant J, et al. European clinical guidelines for hyperkinetic disorder — first upgrade.
 Eur Child Adolesc Psychiatry 2004; 13(Suppl 1): I/7-I/30.